Michigan lawmaker's forceful speech rebuts 'grooming' attack

 Theis, who declined to speak after the session, released a statement in which she did not apologize.
 She again accused Democrats of trying to undermine parents as the primary decision-makers in their child’s education.

-McMorrow’s speech found an engaged audience on social media.
+McMorrow’s 5-minute speech found an engaged audience on social media.
 The video racked up millions of views across Twitter, Facebook and Instagram.
-A tweet thread from McMorrow about her remarks amassed some 62,000 retweets.
+A tweet thread from McMorrow about her remarks amassed some 74,000 retweets.

 Prominent Democrats outside Michigan including Hillary Clinton urged their social media followers to watch, as did political groups such as the pro-Democratic PAC Meidas Touch, the anti-Trump PAC The Lincoln Project and the popular liberal meme page Occupy Democrats.